anqooqie/proconlib/docs/cycle_detection.md

 ---
-title: Cycle detection on a directed graph
+title: Cycle detection on a graph
 documentation_of: //tools/cycle_detection.hpp
 ---

-It reports one of the cycles in a given directed graph if it exists.
+It reports one of the cycles in a given graph if it exists.

 ## License
 - CC0